 Dr. Elkabes received her M.S. and Ph.D. degrees from the Weizmann Institute of Science, Israel where she was awarded the Feinberg Graduate School Award for Excellence.
 Dr. Elkabes pursued her post-doctoral training in Neurobiology at the NIH and Cornell University Medical College.
 She held a faculty appointment in the Department of Neuroscience and Cell Biology, RWJMS-UMDNJ, before joining the faculty at NJMS, Rutgers.
-She became the co-director of The Reynolds Family Spine Laboratory in the Department of Neurological Surgery at NJMS-Rutgers in 2010.

-Dr. Elkabes' research focuses on neuroprotection, neural regeneration, neuron-glia interactions and mechanisms of neuropathic pain in animal models of spinal cord injury and multiple sclerosis.
+Dr. Elkabes' research focuses on neuroprotection, neural regeneration, neuron-glia interactions, and mechanisms of neuropathic pain in animal models of spinal cord injury and multiple sclerosis.
 Her research has been funded by the NIH and NJCSCR.
-Dr. Elkabes has been a reviewer in NIH and DOD study sections, The Israel Science Foundation; The Marsden Fund Council, New Zealand; The Medical Research Council, U.K. Dr. Elkabes has served as ad-hoc reviewer in numerous scientific journals.
+Dr. Elkabes has been a reviewer in NIH and DOD study sections, The Israel Science Foundation; The Marsden Fund Council, New Zealand; The Medical Research Council, U.K. Dr. Elkabes has served as an ad-hoc reviewer in numerous scientific journals.

 Dr. Elkabes is a full member of the School of Graduate Studies (SGS) at Rutgers.
 She received the Golden Axon Award for excellence in neuroscience teaching at NJMS.
-She has served as an acting co-director, executive and admission committee member and first year advisor in the NJMS-Rutgers joined Integrative Neuroscience Graduate Program.
-She is currently a member of the Cell Biology, Neuroscience and Physiology Track committee at NJMS-Rutgers.
+She has served as an acting co-director, executive and admission committee member and first-year advisor in the NJMS-Rutgers joined Integrative Neuroscience Graduate Program.
+She is the director of The Reynolds Family Spine Laboratory in the Department of Neurological Surgery at NJMS.

 Ph.D., 1985, Feinberg Graduate School of Weizmann Institute